 Specialist Joint Injections

-To ease inflammation within a joint, we provide two different types of joint injection: Cortisone and Ostenil.
+To ease inflammation within a joint, we provide three different types of joint injection: Cortisone, Ostenil, and Durolane.

 Cortisone is a powerful anti-inflammatory medication.
 It is not a pain relieving medication, it only treats the inflammation.
 When pain is decreased from cortisone it is because the inflammation is diminished.
 People often have the impression that cortisone injections merely "mask the problem" but this is not the case.